sonic-net/DASH/documentation/general/dash-floating-nic-pipeline-packet-flow.md

 ### 6.2.
 Capability query

-To query if a platform supports floating nic or not, we can the following attribute to query the supported ENI mode.
+To query if a platform supports floating NIC or not, we can the following attribute to query the supported ENI mode.
 If floating NIC pipeline is not supported, then the SAI implementation should only return the VM enum.

 ```c
 sai_status_t sai_query_attribute_enum_values_capability(